-C.5.2 Risk mitigation
+C.5.2 Risk management and mitigation

 Most operational risks are considered preventable and are managed through business controls.
-The Company's preference is to improve its business processes through reduction of errors and rework, in order to achieve:
+Our preference is to improve our business processes through reduction of errors and rework, in order to achieve:

-- Reduced operational risk and associated losses, hence improving cost to income ratio and lessening variability in financial performance; - Improved customer outcomes and employee satisfaction; - · Sustained customer confidence; and - A positive regulatory reputation.
+- Reduced operational risk and associated losses, hence improving cost to income ratio and lessening variability in financial performance; - Improved customer outcomes and employee satisfaction; - Sustained customer confidence; and - A positive regulatory reputation.